Test Id : VITAP

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Testing of nonfasting specimens or the use of vitamin supplementation can result in elevated serum vitamin concentrations.
-Reference values were established in patients who were fasting.
+Reference values were established using specimens from individuals who were fasting.

 Clinical Reference